 If you use the telnet Connect|RemoteSystem dialog box, make sure you use the following settings:

-You only need to type in the short name acadaix if you are in an Algonquin College Lab or using a College dial-in phone line.
+You only need to type in the short name acadunix if you are in an Algonquin College Lab or using a College dial-in phone line.
 Use the full Internet address (with domain name algonquincollege.com) if you are anywhere else.
-(Yes, you can telnet to this Unix machine from anywhere in the world, even your from home or work.)
+(Yes, you can telnet to this Unix machine from anywhere in the world, including from your home or work.)

-On the Unix side of your connection, you have to make sure of only two things:
+On the Unix side of your connection, once you are logged in, you have to make sure of only two things:

 Use the Unix resize command on Unix to make Unix know the size of your telnet window (the window size is the Windows telnet Buffer Size in the Terminal|Preferences menu).
 If just typing resize at the Unix prompt doesn't work (if you get "command not found"), you'll have to type the full absolute Unix pathname of the resize command, /usr/bin/X11/resize, so use whichever command line works: